scc-digitalhub/docs/user/docs/tasks/data.md

 ##### List

-To list all dataitems you can use the `list_dataitems()` method.
+To list all data items you can use the `list_dataitems()` method.

-The mandatory parameters are:
+Mandatory parameters are:

-- **`project`**: the project in which the dataitem will be created
+- **`project`**: the project in which the data item will be created

-The optional parameters are:
+Optional parameters are:

 - **`kwargs`**: keyword arguments passed to the client that comunicate with the backend